Part 4 of 4

 Now this is a very short basic plot summary.
 There is so much more color to the opera, so many emotions, additional characters and plot twists.
 I loved it.

 However, as we were driving home, I started to think about it.
 About how this is a tale of a man refusing to believe a woman no longer wants to be with him and not being able to handle it.
 In fact he acts like he owns Nedda and he would rather she was dead then her leave him or be with anyone else.
-Her happiness no longer matters, how much he "lovers" her doesn't matter, his own freedom doesn't matter.
+Her happiness no longer matters, how much he "loves" her doesn't matter, his own freedom doesn't matter.
 All that matters is he owns her and he feels she has wronged him.

 How awful is it that an opera that premiered in 1892 has the exact same theme as crimes that are committed in 2018.
 It was common enough more than 100 years ago that an opera was written about it and the composer knew people would relate to it.
 In fact Ruggero Leoncavallo wrote this based on a crime he remembered from his childhood.